-Battle of the Atlantic: Convoys, by and large and relatively speaking, have been unmolested until now.
-U-boats have been picking off stragglers and "independents," ships travelling alone.
-There have been various attacks on convoys, but they have been uncoordinated affairs which have not sunk more than a few ships at a time.
+Battle of the Atlantic: Convoys, by and large, and relatively speaking, have been unmolested until now.
+U-boats have been picking off stragglers and "independents," ships traveling alone.
+There have been various attacks on convoys, but they have been uncoordinated affairs that have not sunk more than a few ships at a time.
 That changes today with the first true wolfpack, directed and coordinated by U-boat headquarters in France.
 This marks a new phase in the naval war.

 U-38, meanwhile, stumbles upon Convoy OB 229 in the same area.
 It torpedoes and sinks British freighter Sandsend.
 There are 34 survivors and five crew perish.

 Now back down to four escorts, Convoy SC 7 heads into the night knowing it is in trouble.
 It is about 300 km northwest of Rockall.